 The keffiyeh/kufiya, also known as a ghutrah, mashadah, shemagh or (in Persian) chafiye, (in Kurdish) cemedani and (in Hebrew) kaffiyah, is a traditional Arab headdress fashioned from a square, usually cotton, scarf.
 It is typically worn by Arab men, as well as some Kurds.

 Sikh men wear their turbans whenever they're in public.

 Subverted by Terry Pratchett.
 He is well known for his penchant for wearing large, black fedora hats, as seen on the inside back covers of most of his books, but he actually takes them off now and then.
 It's just that when he does, people assume that it's not Pratchett.
 Perhaps it's a reference to his Discworld series?
 A wizard without his hat is naked.
 A wizard with his hat is not naked, even when he is.

 Actor Mike O'Malley, from Yes Dear and Glee.
-Just try to find a picture of him without a hat.
+Though early in his Nickelodeon career he had a full head of hair, his latter-day baldness has made him dedicated to the headwear.
+Just try to find a recent picture of him without a hat.